gabevela/projectFour/readme.md

 ![clone](https://imgur.com/RNtmZuH.png)

-# Altacia - the online magazine
+# "A" - the online magazine

 ## by Tatyana, Gabe